Martin van Beynen

+Early life

 Of Dutch extraction, van Beynen was born in Christchurch.
 He lived in West Auckland from the age of 11.
-He was educated at St Peter's College, Auckland where he played rugby union and was taught Art by Vic Urlich.
-Van Beynen attended the University of Auckland, where he studied law, graduating in 1981.
-He gained an M.A. in 1982.
+He was educated at St Peter's College, Auckland where he played rugby union and was taught art by Vic Urlich.
+Van Beynen attended the University of Auckland, where he studied law and wrote for Craccum, graduating in 1981.

 Van Beynen is married with three children, and lives in Diamond Harbour, Banks Peninsula.

 Career

-After "a number of diversions", including working overseas, van Beynen completed a Diploma of Journalism at the University of Otago in 1989, and began working with the Otago Daily Times in Dunedin.
+After "a number of diversions", including working overseas, van Beynen completed a Diploma of Journalism at the University of Canterbury in 1989, and began working with the Otago Daily Times in Dunedin.
 Van Beynen joined The Press in Christchurch in 1991.
 After several roles, was appointed Senior Writer in 2004 and is now a Senior journalist.
 He was a leading columnist on The Press for 17 years until 2021.

+Controversial views

 His views have occasionally been controversial.
-An example was his opinion piece relating to "Breakfast for Canterbury", which was broadcast by TVNZ following the 2010 Canterbury earthquake.
+An example was his tongue-in-cheek satire piece describing Paul Henry's "Breakfast for Canterbury", which was broadcast by TVNZ following the 2010 Canterbury earthquake.
 The piece began: "As dawn broke over the ruined city, God decided to punish the urbanites one more time.
 He sent them Paul Henry and his Breakfast television team.
 Billed as Breakfast for Canterbury, the Auckland TV people came down once more to feast on the already well-gnawed bones of injured Christchurch."
 In 2012, van Beynen published Trapped, an account of experiences of the 2011 Christchurch earthquake.

-He made trenchant comment on, and took a controversial position in relation to, aspects of the David Bain retrial.
+He made trenchant comment on, and took a controversial position in relation to the David Bain retrial, arguing that David was guilty and the jury got it wrong.
 Van Beynen was accused of approaching a juror, which led to criticism of him by an official of the High Court and media outlets.
-Van Beynen wrote and narrated a ten-episode podcast covering the Bain murder case, "Black Hands".
+Years later, Van Beynen wrote and narrated a ten-episode podcast covering the Bain murder case, "Black Hands".
 The podcast was launched on 20 July 2017.
-He also wrote and narrated a one-episode sequel podcast, released on 17 September 2017, in response to a radio interview of former judge Ian Binnie.
+He also wrote and narrated a one-episode sequel podcast, released on 17 September 2017, in response to critical comments about him by former judge Ian Binnie in a radio interview with Kim Hill.